Leantime/docs/installation/docker.md

 ### I forgot to add my docker volume, how can I add it later?

 Once a container is running you cannot add a volume after the fact.
-However you can create a new container that includes the the volumes (see above) and then copy the files from one container to another using `docker cp`
+However you can create a new container that includes the volumes (see above) and then copy the files from one container to another using `docker cp`

 First create your new container using either docker compose or docker run.
 Instructions are above.